azhar707/sign-language-detection-using-action-recognition/README.md

 - [Usage]
 ## Introduction

 This project uses computer vision and machine learning to recognize and classify hand gestures for sign language.
-The core of the project is built using OpenCV for image processing and a pre-trained Keras model for gesture classification.
+The core of the project is built using OpenCV for image processing and a machine learning model trained using Google Teachable Machine for gesture classification.

 ## Requirements